bitovi/academy/src/typescript/11-keyof-typeof/keyof-typeof.md

 @page learn-typescript/keyof-typeof Keyof and Typeof
 @parent learn-typescript 11
+@outline 3

-@description Learn how to use `keyof` and `typeof` to create new types from types and objects!
+@description Learn how to use `keyof` and `typeof` to create new types from types and objects.

 @body

 ## Overview

-In this part, we will:
+In this section, you will:

-- Learn how `keyof` works
+- Learn use the `keyof` operator.
-- Learn how `typeof` works
+- Learn use the `typeof` operator.
-- See how they can be used together
+- See how the to use these two operators both independently and in conjunction.

+## Objective 1: How to use keyof and typeof

-## Keyof
+### Keyof

-The `keyof` operators takes an object type and produces a union of its keys.
+The `keyof` operator takes an object type and produces a union of its keys.
 Take for example the following type:

 ```ts
 type Dino = {